Current employer: The Seafood Restaurant

 Current job title: Head of Human Resources

 Current location: Padstow, Cornwall

-“I had an amazing time at Plymouth University and on reflection I can see that it was a very important decision which has had a significant impact upon my career.
+“I had an amazing time at the University of Plymouth and on reflection I can see that it was a very important decision which has had a significant impact upon my career.
 The balance of education and lifestyle made it the ideal experience from my perspective!”

 Tell about your career path since graduation.

 I joined Tesco for a 12 month graduate placement with a view to fast-tracking towards a senior management position following graduation.

 I was given a number of people related projects to look after that provided an opportunity to develop further understanding of people management in a busy customer-facing environment.